 Unlike Hollywood’ surf flicks, The Endless Summer painted surfers as culturally-interested individuals with a deep appreciation for the natural world.
 Yes, they did some partying along the way.
 But their strict focus on spending time in the water both captured the hearts of ‘60s California surfers and inspired countless generations to take up the activity for the right reasons.
 Brown’s documentary grossed $20M at the box office; it was even selected by the Library of Congress for preservation in the National Film Registry.

 If the World Surf League’s decision to swap Lower Trestles as a tour stop for the Freshwater Pro at Kelly Slater’s Wave Ranch is any indication, the future of surfing is moving inland.
 For many surfers, the joy of surfing is harnessing the power of mother nature in the ocean; an artificial wave simply won’t suffice.
 But I think if you offered those folks the opportunity to surf a perfect wave in an uncrowded body of water, they’d jump at it.

 For the industry as a whole, moving inland is an incredibly lucrative opportunity.
 Whether that’s great for the average surfer is still a matter of opinion.
 Will people in places like Ohio will learn to surf and want to test their skills in the ocean?
 Or will more surfers ditch their local spots for the perfect waves at a Wave Ranch near you?
 Only time will tell, but like any natural evolution, we’re all just along for the ride.

-One thing’s for sure, with the sport of surfing headed to the Olympic stage, it would be great to see our sport showcased to the world in a venue that can guarantee decent waves with the push of a button.
+One thing’s for sure.
+With the sport of surfing headed to the Olympic stage, it would be great to see surfing showcased with some decent waves.
+Even if those waves are considered “artificial.”